diopiazza/PidKeyTool/README.md

 The detection results are stored in the KeyList.db database in the software catalog.

 ## UpdateRecord
+v3.0 supports detecting the type of Office redemption key without logging in to the account.
 v2.5 Added webact detection.
 v2.0 added binding key detection.
 v1.5 Added random hardware emulation.